How to Landscape a Yard Without Grass

 - Climbing Hydrangea: A climbing vine that can grow as much as 60 feet long.
 It’s best grown beside structures like walls and fences.

-- Northern Sea Oats: Ornamental grass that can grow 2 to 5 feet tall, which can be used to fill bald areas on your landscape.
+- Northern Sea Oats: Ornamental grass that can grow 2- to 5-feet tall, which can be used to fill bald areas on your landscape.

 - Fine Fescue Lawn Grasses: Turf-type grass that can grow in shady areas.
 This can serve as your ground cover.